AreelKhan/pv-pipeline/README.md

 - To show the data acquisition team at Cohere that I have basic data pipelining skills.

-# How does it work?
+# What tools are used?
-- Airflow for task configuration and scheduling (although a cron job or even manual execution would suffice)
+- **Airflow** for task configuration and scheduling*
-- PySpark as the data processing engine*
+- **Spark** as the data processing engine*
-- BigQuery as the destination
+- **BigQuery** as the destination

-(*) the power of PySpark is in parallel processing across multiple nodes.
-Without access to a multi-node machine or the bugdet to run multiple nodes in the cloud I am not truly leveraging PySpark.
-Running Dask on my PC would have been simpler and cheaper.
-But I am using PySpark as a learning exercise.
+(*) see comments section below for justification about using Spark and Airflow.

+# Data Schema
+The data has a **star schema**.
+This is my first time designing my own data schema, so expect incompentency.
+The data is extracted from the source, processed, joined, and loaded into BigQuery.
+The results databse has the following schema.

+### Facts Table
+In the center is a facts table containing time series data.
+Each row contains:
+- `timestamp`: when the data was collected
+- `ss_id`: solar system ID
+- `metric_id`: ID of metric measured
+- `value`: value of metric

+timestamp, system_id and metric_id form a primary key.

+### Dim1: System Metadata
+The first dimension table contains metadata about each site.
+Some but not all columns:
+- `ss_id`: solar system ID (primary key)
+- `latitude`: decimal latitude geo location
+- `longitude`: decimal longitude geo location
+- `elevation`: distance in meters above sea level, nullable
+- `av_pressure`: average annual atmospheric pressure at site in psi
+- `av_temp`: average ambient temperature in degrees Celsius at site
+- `climate_type`: The Koppen-Geiger classifier for the site location
+- `mount_azimuth`: azimuth angle of mount point in degrees
+- `mount_tilt`: tilt angle of mount pointing in degrees

+### Dim2: Metrics Metadata
+The second dimension table contains metadata about metrics.
+Each system uniquely gathers and identifies metrics (DC power, solar irradiance, module temperature, etc), and hence the metrics metadata is needed to identify metrics for each system.
+The columns of this table are:
+- `ss_id`: associated solar system ID
+- `metric_id`: primary key of the metric
+- `common_name`: a general grouping of sensor types (e.g. DC voltage, AC energy, POA irradiance)
+- `raw_units`: raw unscaled or uncalibrated units of the values produced by the sensor

+`ss_id` and `metrics_id` form a primary key.

 # Comments
 ### Was Airflow a good choice?
 Not really.
-This pipeline does not run on a schedule and does not have complex dependencies between tasks, both things that Airflow does really well.
+Since this pipeline does not run on a schedule and does not have complex dependencies between tasks, a simple cron job or even manual execution would suffice.
 However, I now have infrastructure to easily add other tasks that depend on each other.
 I can also easily monitor tasks statuses through the Airflow Web UI.

-### Was PySpark a good choice?
+### Was Spark a good choice?
-Honest answer is I am not sure.
-This was my first time using PySpark and I am still understanding its use case.
+I do not know.
+This was my first time using Spark and I am still understanding its use case.
+The power of Spark is in parallel processing across multiple nodes.
+Without access to a multi-node machine or the bugdet to run multiple machines in the cloud I am not truly leveraging Spark.
+Running Dask on my PC would have been simpler and cheaper.
+But I am using PySpark as a learning exercise.

 This pipeline will process over a terabyte of PV data.
-I imagine it can do that over a couple of days on my PC using Dask or even Pandas.
+I imagine it can do that over a couple of days on my PC using Dask.
 However, if we had access to a multi-node computer and expected to process tons of data quickly, then having a Spark environment set up is beneficial.

 ### Was BigQuery a good choice?
 Again, not sure.
 I do not have the budget to store and analyze all the data in BigQuery.
 I don't have a better alternative either.
 I will just have to analyze this data locally using SparkSQL or Dask.
 I used BigQuery as a learning exercise.